Steem-FOSSbot/steem-fossbot-voter/docs/installation.md

 In my experience it is _quite_ reliable but it does miss the occasional call or delay it.

-### (Optional) Set up email notifications

-You can optionally use SendMail to send email notifications and summaries of your server and bot's activity.
-SendMail was chosen because it has a good add-on integration with Heroku, and seems respect data protection.

-#### Email set up

-If you set up the optional EMAIL_ADDRESS_TO at least, and EMAIL_ADDRESS_SENDER if you want to also, you can set up email notifications.
-There are few more steps to get notifications fully set up.

-You'll need an API key for SendGrid.
-Follow [this guide](https://devcenter.heroku.com/articles/sendgrid#obtaining-an-api-key) to set it up.
-You will access the add-on settings in the _Resources_ tab on the Heroku Dashboard, and click on the SendGrid add-on to do this.

-After you have obtained an API key for SendGrid, copy it and go to the _Settings_ tab and click on _Reveal Config Vars_ button.
-Create a new variable called **SENDGRID_API_KEY** and set the SendGrid API key as the value.

-##### Note on SendGrid service integration security and privacy

-From their [Terms of Service](https://sendgrid.com/policies/tos/), section 13.2 (Content, Your Content)

-> You retain all of Your rights in and to Your Content and do not convey any proprietary interest therein to SendGrid other than the licenses set forth herein.
-You represent and warrant that none of Your Content violates this Agreement or the Email Policy or Privacy Policy.

-And while the [Privacy Policy](https://sendgrid.com/policies/privacy/) does admit the usage of personally idenitfiable information, surrender is optional and advised thusly:

-> YOU SHOULD NOT PROVIDE SENDGRID WITH ANY PERSONALLY IDENTIFIABLE INFORMATION [...]
-UNLESS YOU WOULD LIKE THAT INFORMATION TO BE USED IN ACCORDANCE WITH THIS POLICY.

-> If you register for the Site or Services through a third-party, the personally identifiable information you have provided in connection with your registration may be imported into your account on for the Services.
-The personally identifiable information we may collect from you will also include any information imported from any such third-party.

-We recommend you do not supply personal information to SendGrid (or any other service) and use email aliases, anonymous remailers or dead drops where possible.
-You should assume that any personally identifiable information supplied to Heroku is also shared with SendGrid.

 ## Updates and version migration